Air Fryer and Slow Cooker Safety Tips: Cooking Smart and Staying Safe

 Tip 2: Use Dedicated Outlets and Avoid Extension Cords

-When choosing the best location for your air fryer, be sure to use an outlet that can support the wattage necessary for use.
-Do not use an extension cord.
+When choosing the best location for your air fryer, be sure to use an outlet that can support the required wattage.
+Do not use an extension cord

 Tip 3: Regular Inspection and Knowing When to Replace